HarrisonParrott: Company history

 Harrison and Parrott entered the artist management business in the 1960s as employees of London-based Ibbs and Tillett Ltd. Deciding that the Ibbs and Tillett style of operation did not allow them to '...forge relationships with individual artists, engaging with them and their ideas and ambitions', they set up HarrisonParrott Ltd, working initially from a domestic residence.
 Theirs was very much a pro-active approach to developing musical careers.

 In 1985 the company was one of the European artist management concerns which founded the European Artists Direct consortium, having the aim of negotiating contracts directly with concert promoters in North America.

 Terry Harrison left HarrisonParrott in 1988 to set up Terry Harrison Artist Management, representing such names as Sir András Schiff and Mayumi Fujikawa.
 The company ceased trading in 2015 (then known as Harrison Turner Artist Management).
 Terry Harrison died early in 2017 at the age of 79.

-Integrated within the HarrisonParrott group is the Polyarts company, based in London and Paris.
-Polyarts works across a range of musical genres and types of performing space.
+Integrated within the HarrisonParrott group is Polyarts – a company created by Jasper Parrott’s daughter Moema Parrott in 2015.

 Reflecting the global nature of its business, the company has become increasingly multilingual.
 According to a 2012 report in Classical Music magazine, Finnish, Greek, Italian, Mandarin, Portuguese, Spanish, Turkish, French, German, Hungarian, Japanese, Polish, Russian and Swedish were all spoken at HarrisonParrott's west London offices.

 On 21 February 2018 the company moved its London office to The Ark, an office building in Hammersmith.
 It had previously been based at Albion Court, also in Hammersmith.
 It has since moved to new offices on nearby Hammersmith Grove.

+As of 2024 the company is located at Somerset House in Central London.

 The HarrisonParrott 50th anniversary was scheduled to be marked by three concerts in one day at London's Southbank Centre on 6 October 2019, featuring twenty of the company's artists.
+Also in 2019 former IT Director, Christopher Hoare, was convicted of stealing more than £360,000 from the company.